-Each project supports the use of a single environment only.
+Each project only supports the use of a single environment.

 For the standard template projects the Conda environments have been pre-built as a bootstrap to reduce initialization time when additional packages are added as described above.
 However, you may wish to create a custom environment specification.

 You may use either of these methods to specify the environment for a project:

 In a JupyterLab editing session, click the Project tab on the far left and click the plus sign to the right of the ENVIRONMENTS field.
 Choose whether you want to Prepare all environments or Add environments.

 Select an environment and then select Run, Check or Edit.
 Running an environment opens a terminal window with that environment active.